basilevs/bug_678/README.md

 Docker

 ## Test steps
+- Replace SWT JARs in `swt` directory with a test subject.
-Run `docker compose up` in the directory with compose.yaml file
+- Run `docker compose up` in the directory with compose.yaml file

 ## Expected result